MicrosoftDocs/dynamics365smb-docs/business-central/ui-how-send-documents-email.md

 5. Choose the **Email Body Layout Code** field, and then select a layout from the drop-down list.

     Report layouts define both the style and the content of the email body, including the standard text that precedes the core document information in the email body.
 You can see all available report layouts if you choose the **Select from full list** button in the drop-down list.
-6. To view or edit the layout that the email body is based on, select the layout in the **Custom Report Layouts** page, and then choose the **Edit Layout** action.
+6. To view or edit the layout that the email body is based on, select the layout on the **Custom Report Layouts** page, and then choose the **Edit Layout** action.
 7. If you want to offer customers to pay for sales electronically, you can set up the related payment service, such as PayPal, and then have the PayPal information and hyperlink inserted in the email body as well.
 For more information, see [Enable Customer Payments Through PayPal](sales-how-enable-payment-service-extensions.md).
 8. Choose the **OK** button.

-Now, when you choose, for example, the **Send** action in the **Posted Sales Invoice** page, the email body will contain the document information of report 1306 preceded by styled standard text according to the report layout that you selected in step 5.
+Now, when you choose, for example, the **Send** action on the **Posted Sales Invoice** page, the email body will contain the document information of report 1306 preceded by styled standard text according to the report layout that you selected in step 5.

 The following procedure describes how to send a posted sales invoice as an email message with the document attached as a PDF file and with a document-specific email body.